A Reissner-Nordstr\"om$+\Lambda$ black hole in the Friedman-Robertson-Walker universe: Introduction:

 T. Maki et al. \cite{maki93} have studied (N + 1)-dimensional cosmological solutions describing the multi-black hole configuration in the same system with a cosmological constant.
 They investigated that the cosmological evolution of the scale factor depends on the coupling of the dilaton to the cosmological constant.
 The outline of our paper is envisaged as follows:

 In section \ref{sec2} we have solved the Einstein-Maxwell field equations for the static spherically symmetric line element for interior spacetime of a RN+$\Lambda$ black hole.
 The event horizons have been studied.
-The pressure, energy density and proper charge density of the black hole has been expressed in terms of the mass, charge and the cosmological constant $(\Lambda)$.
+The pressure, matter density and proper charge density of the black hole has been expressed in terms of the mass, charge and the cosmological constant $(\Lambda)$.
 The geodesics have been further verified.
-In section \ref{sec3} we transform the RN+$\Lambda$ metric to the McVittie form \cite{mcvittie33} under suitable transformation conditions with respect to the FRW universe.
-The various sub-conditions are specified.
+In section \ref{sec3} we transform the RN+$\Lambda$ metric to the McVittie form \cite{mcvittie33} under suitable transformation conditions for compatible study with respect to the FRW universe.
+The various subconditions are specified.
 In section \ref{sec4} the boundary conditions are discussed and we further confirm the negative value of cosmological constant inside the black hole.
-The limiting value of the constant $k$ in the FRW metric is discussed.
-The study ends with a concluding remark in section \ref{conclusions}.
+The value of the curvature parameter $k$ in the FRW metric is discussed.
+That the transformed RN+$\Lambda$ metric is an exact solution of the $EM$ field equations and the metric is physically relevant has been studied in section \ref{sec5} .
+We discuss the Darmois-Israel matching conditions in section \ref{sec6}.
+In section \ref{sec7} we further study the surface continuity.
+The study ends with a concluding remark in section \ref{conclusions} .